slack-samples/deno-welcome-bot/README.md

 - **Send Welcome Message**: Retrieve a stored message and send it when a new user joins the channel

+**⚠️ Note: In order for this automation to send welcome messages, please make sure to invite your app to the channel(s) where you are configuring the messages once it has been [installed to your workspace](#running-your-project-locally).**

 ## Understanding Welcome Bot

 When working with this app it helps to think about it as two separate series of